One of these tips will help you survive the end of your relationship. Try two or more, and you’re almost guaranteed health, wealth, and happiness!

 Guided imagery involves three steps: 1) relaxing; 2) focusing on pain; 3) replacing painful feelings with healthy images.
 Visualizing what you want your future to look like can help you achieve your goals – and it floods your body with positive chemicals and feelings.
 Most physical, emotional and behavioural symptoms are affected by your thoughts and attitude; positive images can help when he says he doesn’t love you anymore.

-Eat broccoli (a surprising way to survive a breakup!)
+Eat potatoes and broccoli (a surprising way to survive a breakup!)

 Explore museums and solve crossword puzzles